Our Team

 MD, PhD Student

 Angelos was born in Athens in 1996.
-He received his Medical Diploma from Athens Medical School at the National and Kapodistrian University of Athens in 2020.
+He received his Medical Diploma from Athens Medical School at the National and Kapodistrian University of Athens.

 CV